jessedelira/blog/src/content/blog/my-favorite-development-tools.md

 tags:
   - config
   - tools
-description: Diving deep into my developer tools and configs for 2025
+description: How I use my favorite developer tools!
 ---

 ## table of contents

 ## intro (don't spare the details)

 Some of my favorite developer content on YouTube is developer tools and config breakdowns, these videos have shown me plenty of amazing tools that I would have never found otherwise.
-There are always new tools coming out so it is nice to see these summarized so nicely, on the other hand I have noticed a lack of depth on what the tools are used for by each person (everyone uses them differently).

-A majority of the time I'm left asking myself questions about the situations they use them (who, what, where, why, when)
+This post to explain some of the toosl

 Example: